isabella232/data-workbench.en-1/help/home/c-inst-svr/c-ins-svr-rep-svc/t-config-rep-svc.md

    </tr>
    <tr>
       <td colname="col1"> Remote URI </td>
       <td colname="col2">The URI, including a file mask, to access the <span class="wintitle"> Repeater’s</span> file store.
 The <span class="filepath"> Communications.cfg</span> file on the <span class="wintitle"> Repeater</span> should be configured so that the event data can be accessed using this URI.
-See <a href="../../../home/c-inst-svr/c-admin-inst-svr/c-mntr-disk-spc/t-mntr-evt-data-spc.md#task-a54d4bd16b96437f943cd09e5d848440" format="dita" scope="local"> Monitoring Event Data Space</a>. </td>
+See <a href="../../../home/c-inst-svr/c-admin-inst-svr/c-mntr-disk-spc/t-mntr-evt-data-spc.md#task-a54d4bd16b96437f943cd09e5d848440"> Monitoring Event Data Space</a>. </td>
    </tr>
    <tr>
       <td colname="col1"> Server </td>